DSF Parent Ambassador Application

 - Be a parent or primary caregiver (guardian) for a child with Dravet syndrome or SCN1A related epilepsy

 - Be an active member of the DSF Family Network

-- Be willing and able to attend your regional Day of Dravet Workshop, DSF’s Biennial Family & Professional Conference, and our Biennial Ambassador Assembly meeting.
+- Be willing and able to attend your regional Day of Dravet Workshop, DSF’s Biennial Family & Professional Conference, and other commitments as needed.

 All Parent Ambassadors are expected to: